Validark/DynSDT/README.md

 # DynSDT Implementations
 *Dynamic Score-Decomposed Tries* which solve the scored prefix completion problem.
+The C# version is the primary version at the moment.
+The TypeScript version was designed just to match the pseudocode from the paper.

 Paper: [validark.github.io/DynSDT](https://validark.github.io/DynSDT), entitled *Heap-like Dynamic Score-Decomposed Tries for Top-k Autocomplete*